 Today’s waste management decisions leave a legacy for future generations.
-Waste in landfill generates many harmful pollutants, including methane, a greenhouse gas more potent than carbon dioxide.
-Estimates of global greenhouse gas emissions include a large component of methane resulting from waste disposal.
+Waste in landfill generates many harmful pollutants, including methane, a greenhouse gas more damaging than carbon dioxide.

-Enhanced recovery of discarded materials presents considerable potential to positively contribute to climate change and sustainability solutions.
-It has the potential to create jobs within a sustainable economy.
+Enhanced recovery of discarded materials presents considerable potential to positively contribute to climate change solutions and create jobs within a sustainable economy.

-The Greens (WA) acknowledge that progress towards a ‘zero waste’ society will require a significant shift in thinking and behaviour for West Australian people.
-We are commited to a realistic strategy that sets achievable targets and promotes a shared responsibility for waste.
+Progress towards a ‘zero waste’, circular economy society will require a significant shift in thinking and behaviour including a shared responsibility for waste.

 The Greens (WA) want:

-- a society that is actively and collaboratively progressing towards zero waste2 by waste avoidance, reduction, re-use/repair, recycling and recovery
+- a zero waste1, circular economy2 achieved by waste avoidance, reduction, re-use/repair, recycling and recovery

 - to motivate individuals and businesses to understand and support the environmental, social and economic benefits of waste minimisation